N-Methylaniline: Europe

 It appears that only one NMA based product for use as an octane enhancer is registered with ECHA / REACH.
 Because it is not an oxygenate this component does not appear on the list of recommended oxygenates in European Union (EU) petrol standards.
 Referring to EU EN 228:2012 and Directive 2009/30/EC, Automotive Fuels of Unleaded Petrol.
 Requirements and Test Methods.

 Worldwide Fuel Charter

 Because it is not an oxygenate NMA does not appear on the list of recommended oxygenates under category 4 of the Worldwide Fuel Charter published by the European Automobile Manufacturers Association (ACEA), which refers to emission standards for unleaded gasoline for “markets with advanced requirements for emission control.”
 Under policies that are specific to those countries NMA is banned in China and Russia.
 Most other countries follow the environmental rules of registration of the United States and Europe for the use of this component as an octane enhancer in gasoline / petrol.

+Other reactions

+It may be reacted with diglycidyl aniline to produce a complex mixture of cyclic products including 7 and 8 membered rings.